wandevs/wandevs.org/docs/bitcoin/inbound.md

 in the second output.

 <div class="alert alert-info">
-  <b>Note</b>: For Storeman groups, a Bitcoin lock transaction is valid only if
+  <b>Note</b>: a Bitcoin lock transaction is considered valid by Storeman group
-  the output that funds the P2SH address is the first output in the transaction.
+  nodes only if the output that funds the P2SH address is the first output (0) in the transaction.
+Any change address outputs should come after the initial funding output.
 </div>

 The `sendRawWanTx` function adds the account's next nonce to the transaction